-This course introduces the Internet of Things (IoT), the building blocks, protocols and the security challenges that this network faces.
-It introduces a viewpoint for approaching a cybersecurity exercise within the IoT and it discusses several IoT attacks and analyses these with a view to encouraging the learner to think of ways in which the affected IoT nodes can be better protected.
+This course introduces the Internet of Things (IoT), its building blocks, protocols and the security challenges that the IoT currently faces.
+The course discusses several IoT attacks and analyses these with a view to encouraging the student to think about ways in which the affected IoT nodes and networks can be better protected.

 There are only 4 seats with special price left!
 Hurry up and buy the course for $189 ONLY!